manoharys/KeyCode-Generator/README.md

  <strong>e.keyCode</strong> - used to get the number that represents the key on the keyboard

  <strong> e.charCode</strong> - a number that represents the unicode character of the key on keyboard
+ <a href="https://manoharys.github.io/KeyCode-Generator/" > check the live version </a>